Minecraft Installer

 sudo apt-get install minecraft-server-installer

-Right now the APT repository only has the amd64 and i386 architectures, so if you want to use one of the more obscure architectures which Debian is available on you'll have to download and install the .deb files manually.
+Right now the APT repository only has the amd64 and i386 architectures, so if you want to use one of the more obscure architectures which Debian supports you’ll have to download and install the .deb files manually.

-These .deb files can be installed with gdebi or dpkg -i:
+These .deb files can be installed with dpkg -i.

 minecraft-installer